MediaComem/comem-webdev/subjects/ssh/README.md

 # Secure Shell (SSH)

-Learn to use the SSH cryptographic network protocol to connect to other computers.
+Learn about the SSH cryptographic network protocol and how to use the SSH command line tool to connect to other computers.

 <!-- slide-include ../../BANNER.md -->